euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Derive the `nonceNamespace` deterministically from the permit message (for example, a hash of the message fields, excluding `nonceNamespace`), and always set the `nonce` to `0`.
 These permit messages can be mined in any order, and some may never be mined.
 * Some combination of the two approaches.
 For example, a user could have "regular" and "high priority" namespaces.
 Normal orders would be included in the regular sequence, while high priority permits are allowed to bypass this queue.

-Note that any time sequencing restrictions are relaxed, users should be aware that different orderings of their transactions can have different MEV potential, and they should prepare for their transactions executing in the least favourable order (for them).
+Note that any time sequencing restrictions are relaxed, users should be aware that different orderings of their transactions can have different MEV potential, and they should prepare for their transactions to execute in the least favorable order (for them).

 Permit messages can be cancelled in three ways:

 * Creating a new message with the same nonce and having it included before the unwanted permit (as with Ethereum transactions).
 * Invoking the `setNonce` method.
-This allows users to increase their nonce up to a specified value, potentially cancelling many outstanding permit messages in the process.
+This allows users to increase their nonce up to a specified value, potentially canceling many outstanding permit messages in the process.
 Note that there is no danger of rendering an account non-functional: Even if a nonce is set to the max `uint256`, there are an effectively unlimited number of other namespaces available.
 * Implicitly, by waiting until the `deadline` timestamp expires

 ### Authorisation